-The use of a simple colour scheme can be an excellent way to create an atmosphere.
-Whether you want to create something that really stands out, or a design that conveys a more relaxed message, you can use colours to your advantage.
+The use of a simple color scheme can be an excellent way to create an atmosphere.
+Whether you want to create something that really stands out, or a design that conveys a more relaxed message, you can use colors to your advantage.
 Think about your favorite colors and how they affect your mood.
 Here are some examples:

 Blue: Extremely versatile, blue can be used to represent a variety of different moods, including intelligence, freshness, logic, cold and calm.
 Essentially, blue is a soothing color for the mind, and it is a very light color that makes it a good color to communicate a message.

-Green: One of the most relaxing colours, green stands for health, vitality, balance and peace; it is one of the most common colours in nature, so why not?
+Green: One of the most relaxing colors, green stands for health, vitality, balance and peace; it is one of the most common colors in nature, so why not?
 Because green is at the center of the color spectrum, it is a very balanced and light color for the eyes.

 Orange: A combination of yellow and red, orange can be an extremely versatile color.
 It can bring us a whole range of moods and emotions, including comfort, warmth and passion.
 The orange can also remind us of the seasons (autumn), food (pumpkin pie) and holidays (Halloween).

 If you’re still having trouble choosing the right color combination, try one of the many computer programs or templates available on the Internet.
 These programs are designed to make selecting a color scheme very easy and very intuitive.
 Programs such as Adobe Color CC and ColorExplorer are designed to make it easier for you and at the same time further develop your design preferences.
 In addition, while you continue to design and print things for your customers, you can use a program to create excellent templates and color schemes to keep them handy.